Maps for juniors

 Mike also edits Wimborne OC's online newsletter Waffle, which the QO website regularly refers and links to.

 Regulars at JOG of course will be familiar with our large scale maps.
-A fortnight ago at the Spinney we used a 1:1250 scale map and we always attempt to make the course fill the entire A4 sheet.
+At The Spinney session in Autumn 2018, we used a 1:1250 scale map and we always attempt to make the course fill the entire A4 sheet.

 JOG's Judy Craddock said: "Comments please, from those involved with encouraging young children to orienteer!"